rorysproule1/talaria/README.md

 2.  `cd api` and create a virtualenv `py -m venv venv`
 3. Activate the venv with `venv\Scripts\activate`
 4. Install the required packages with the command `pip install -r requirements.txt`
 5. Run the command `cp .flaskenv.local .flaskenv` to create your own env.
 Fill in the blank variables with your own details.
-To get your strava credentials you should follow this [video](https://www.youtube.com/watch?v=sgscChKfGyg&t=18s)

 # Running the app